olaniyan4m/Thenga-Project/INTEGRATED_SERVICES.md

-# 🚀 Pezela Platform - Integrated Services
+# 🚀 Thenga Platform - Integrated Services

 ## Overview
-This document outlines the comprehensive integration of multiple services and technologies into your Pezela platform, based on the GitHub repositories you provided.
+This document outlines the comprehensive integration of multiple services and technologies into your Thenga platform, based on the GitHub repositories you provided.

 ## 🎯 Implemented Services